-Are you looking for an easy and quick meal prep, then here is the restaurant-style mushroom risotto, made in minutes and you will need only one pan and few ingredients on the side, including a glass of wine 🙂
+Mushroom risotto is an easy and quick meal prep.
+This is restaurant-style mushroom risotto, made in minutes and you will need only one pan and few ingredients on the side, including a glass of wine!

 You are asking yourself, why do i call it meal prep?
 Because this risotto can be prepared in advance and frozen or stored up in the refrigerator, in airtight containers and taken out, right before the lunch or supper.
 You just add-on your favorite toppings, such as saute mushrooms, ham, grilled chicken breast or just add shaved Parmesan cheese.

 “This post may contain affiliate links.
 Please see disclosure page for more information.”

 This post is in collaboration with my friend and food blogger Nick from Blogtastic Food , and other amazing and very talented food bloggers, to create simple meal prep recipe.
 And we came up with 11 ideas of these amazing and delicious recipes.
 You can check all the amazing meal preps at the bottom of this post..so make sure to scroll all the way down.:-)

 How easy is to make mushroom risotto at home

 This risotto is our family and friends favorite, because it’s a meal I can prepare from a spot and take a glass of wine with it.
 At the same time, it is one of the meals, which are very simple to make and store.
 My kids love rice and when it comes to the creamy Parmesan rice, it is their best day ever.